 Although damages can be sought within the liability proceedings, it is more common for the claimant to seek an advance on damages and to start a second phase of the proceedings once there is a finding of infringement from the first-instance judges.
 In such cases, an advance on damages is awarded to the patentee, and the defendants are forced to render account on the scope of the infringement.
 This second phase lasts less than a year.

-The Paris courts are seen as a rather patent-friendly jurisdiction where patents are invalidated in about a third of cases, held valid but not infringed in about another third of cases, and where the patent is held valid and infringed in the last third of cases.126
+The Paris courts are a jurisdiction where patents are invalidated in about a third of cases, held valid but not infringed in about another third of cases, and held valid and infringed in a third of cases.
+119